Bonniebobo/CBD/vscode-extension/backend/README.md

 - Node.js 16.0.0 or higher
 - npm or yarn
-- (Optional) Gemini API key for real AI responses
+- Gemini API key for real AI responses

 ### Installation